Retrospective Tools

 Summary

-GoRetro leads on value, AI & insights, integrations and enterprise-grade.
-Ludi leads on ease of use, retro toolkit and fun factor.
+GoRetro leads on retro toolkit, AI & insights, integrations and enterprise-grade.
+Ludi leads on value and fun factor.

 Scores compared